mshradtya/javascript/vanilla/secrets-of-javascript-ninja/chapter-7/notes - object orientation with prototypes.md

 ### Object construction and prototypes

 - every function has a prototype object, that's automatically set as the prototype of the objects created with that function
+- The prototype object initially has only one property, `constructor`, that references back to the function
 - The `swingSword` method is a property of the Ninja’s prototype, and not a property of ninja instances

 #### Instance properties